 Using something akin to lenticular technology, these works become animated as the viewer moves past them or changes position, revealing a ‘hidden’ sequence of images.
 In this way, the viewer controls the tempo of the composition and, to this extent, some of the work’s affect.
 The experience is further heightened by a series of LEDs in the interior, which produce a machine-like glow.
-Recently acquired by the Gallery, Austin’s Out of sight 2013 exemplifies this bold new strategy.
-Watching and interacting with the swirling abstract Out of sight is an entrancing experience.
+Austin’s Out of sight 2013 exemplifies this bold new strategy, watching and interacting with the swirling abstract Out of sight is an entrancing experience.
 Activating its secrets and peering into its potential is a playful activity: it could even be said that the audience is simultaneously performing and viewing.

 A cool aluminium finish and bold graphics give a retro appearance: think space-age clean, rounded, modernist metallic forms, inhabiting op-art incisions.
 In this curious way, Out of sight is making an understated formal reference to the early-twentieth-century art movement Orphism, and in particular, the work of its key proponents Robert Delaunay (1885–1941) and Sonia Delaunay (1885–1979)1.
 The Orphists — taking their name from the fabled musician and poet in ancient Greek mythology, Orpheus — sought to infuse the cubist methods of abstraction with bright colours, which made for stimulating fields of vision.
 They patterned their colours in a mode analogous to the way that music patterns sound: art as music for the eye.
 In Out of sight, the skill and precision with which Austin constructs his work is key — he has let these circular forms repeat seamlessly, like a melody.
 Its reflective surface enables the work to ‘play in tune’ with the colour of its surrounds.